yan00s/go_multithreading_generate_eth_wallets/README.md

-## Ethereum Wallet Generation Benchmark with Threading
+## Ethereum Wallet Generation with Threading on GOlang

 This project is a multi-threaded Ethereum wallet generator, which can also be used as a cpu benchmark for testing different hardware setups.